-Each individual act of abuse is unique and children who are abused can be affected in different ways Children and young people can experience abuse at any stage in their lives and the affects they experience can have far reaching detrimental effects, particularly if they remain unprotected or are not provided with help to overcome their abusive experiences.
+Each individual act of abuse is unique and children who are abused can be affected in different ways.
+Children and young people can experience abuse at any stage in their lives and their experience can have far reaching detrimental effects, particularly if they remain unprotected or are not provided with help to overcome their abusive experiences.